L3DEVIL/VphonegagaInject/README.md

 - [Credits/Acknowledgements](#creditsacknowledgements)

 # Introduction
-Floating mod menu for il2cpp and other native android games, based on [VanHoevenTRs](https://platinmods.com/threads/template-menu-free-for-mod-menu-il2cpp-and-other-native-games.67429/) (Yes, he made it first), and some codes used by [Octowolve](https://github.com/Octowolve/Hooking-Template-With-Mod-Menu) like animation.
+Floating mod menu for il2cpp and other native android games, based on [VanHoevenTRs](https://platinmods.com/threads/template-menu-free-for-mod-menu-il2cpp-and-other-native-games.67429/), and some codes used by [Octowolve](https://github.com/Octowolve/Hooking-Template-With-Mod-Menu) like animation.
 KittyMemory, MSHook, And64InlineHook and AY Obfuscator included.
 Assets are stored as base64 in cpp and does not need to be stored under assets folder.

-It support Android 4.4.x way up to Android R. Support ARMv7, x86 and ARM64 architecture.
+It support Android 4.4.x way up to Android S Preview.
+Support ARMv7, x86 and ARM64 architecture.
 However x86 is deprecated for Unity games so x86 is not our priority

 Preview: